gigasquid/clj-drone/README.md

 Or - If you don't really care about the vision stuff and you just want to fly the drone.
-Go ahead and remove them from them from the project.clj
+Go ahead clone the project and remove them from them from the project.clj

+You will also need to create a /logs directory in the root of your project

 Sample Usage - Drone Takes off for 10 seconds and then lands